OnTheGoSystems/toolset-cli/docs/types/association/create.md

 : The relationship slug.

 [\--first=&lt;number&gt;]
-: ID of the first item
+: ID of the first item.

 [\--second=&lt;number&gt;]
-: ID of the second item
+: ID of the second item.

 ### EXAMPLES